prince-makavana/interview-theory-new/AWS/Interview Theory.md

 3. # What is lambda?
 A. AWS lambda is serverless, event-driven compute service that allows you to run code without managing server, enabling you to focus on writing and deploying applications.

+4. # What is the use cases of lambda?
+ANS.
+1) Execute code without provisioning or managing servers.
+2) Enabling serverless computing for tasks like real-time data processing
+3) Event-driven applications, and building scalable APIs